hughrun/cloud-app-citation-checker/README.md

 ## PURPOSE

-This Cloud App looks up titles in citation indexes such as [CrossRef](https://www.crossref.org/) when citations data is reported as bad, or Alma cannot find it in its repository/openURL.
+This Alma cloud app interoperates with Alma's Resource Sharing blank forms.

+Alma staff may use the app to either:

+Enter a DOI into the DOI field (Article form only).
+The app will then attempt to match the DOI against CrossRef.
+If a match is found that record is displayed.
+The end user may then either accept or reject the record.
+If accepted, the form is pre-populated saving Library staff processing time.

+OR

+Enter known bibliographic information (particularly title and author).
+The app will then attempt to match the bibliographic elements against CrossRef.
+Matched records are displayed in order of relevancy.
+The end user may then either select the required record or reject all records.
+If accepted, the form is pre-populated saving Library staff processing time.
+Both actions enhance the accuracy of the details in the form therefore the request is more likely to be filled in a timely fashion.

 ### Use cases

+* Pre-filling of the request form where the DOI is known.
+Saves staff staff and enhances accuracy.
-* Patrons may have submitted bad citation data for requesting resources via Rapid ILL
+* Patrons may have submitted bad citation data for requesting resources via Rapid ILL.
-* Sometimes citation data needs to be confirmed and checked
+* Sometimes citation data needs to be confirmed and checked.
-* Prefilling ILL request forms, given a DOI URL.

 ### Citation Indexes